BlueprintAssist/blueprintassist.github.io/docs/features/command-list.md

 ***
 ## Delete and link
-* With a node selected press `SHIFT + DEL` to delete the node while preserving the links
+* With node(s) selected press `SHIFT + DEL` to delete the nodes while preserving the links

 ![](https://i.imgur.com/Am3DkTn.gif)

+## Cut and link
+* Functionally the same as `Delete and Link` above but also copy the selected nodes to your clipboard

 ***
 ## Connect unlinked pins
 * With a node selected, press `Q` to connect unlinked pins to nearby nodes